LoveCommunity/flutter_scope/README.md

 ...
 ```

-`StatesListener` has composition capability, since it is based on `States`.
+`StatesListener` also has composition capability, since it is based on `States`.

 #### Usage of `StatesListener` with `states.convert` operator

-Use `StatesListener` with `states.convert` operator to convert states to another states, then trigger side effect by reacting to state change.
+Use `StatesListener` with `states.convert` operator to convert states to another states, then add a listener to the states.

 ```dart
 FlutterScope(